 Life insurance can make a huge difference for you and your family, not just financially but emotionally, too.
-And purchasing a policy sooner, rather than later, will give you more options and flexibility as well as the financial security you'll need in the future.
+And purchasing a policy sooner, rather than later, will give you more options and flexibility, and improve your future financial security.

 Most likely, yes.
 Especially if you have someone depending on you for financial support.

-There are a number of different types of policies, but basically just two broad categories of life insurance: term life and permanent life.
-The one that's best for you depends on your needs and may even be a combination of products.
+There are several different types of policies, but there are two basic broad categories of life insurance: term life and whole life.
+The best choice for you depends on your needs.
+It may even be a combination of products.

-Term life insurance provides a death benefit for a set period of time, typically between five and 20 years.
-This is straightforward insurance and what most people start out with.
-Certain term life policies can be converted to a permanent policy at a future point, which is a useful benefit if your life changes and you need additional protection.
+Term life insurance provides a death benefit for a set period, typically between 10 and 20 years.
+This is straightforward insurance, and it's what most people start out with.
+Certain term life policies can be converted to long-term policies at a future point.
+This is a useful benefit if your life changes and you need additional protection.

 It depends on where you are in your life and who depends on you financially.
-When you're starting a family, you probably want to have enough to replace your income so your spouse or partner and children have the support they need.
-Later in life, when your kids are grown and your house is paid for, you may want to reassess the amount of life insurance you have and focus on final expenses and other needs, like outstanding debt.
+When you're starting a family, you probably want to have enough to replace your income, so your spouse or partner and children have the support they need.
+Later in life, when your kids are grown and your house is paid for, you may want to reassess the amount of life insurance you have and focus on final expenses, outstanding debt, and the legacy you would like to leave your loved ones.

-The amount of money in a permanent policy that accumulates as you pay premiums.
+The amount of money in a whole life policy that accumulates as you pay premiums.
 You can access it via loans or partial withdrawals for a variety of financial needs, like unexpected expenses or to pay for your child's college tuition.
 This money grows tax deferred.

-A benefit provided by some carriers that allows you to upgrade from a temporary term life policy to a permanent policy if your life changes—without going through additional medical exams.
+A benefit provided by some carriers that allows you to upgrade from a temporary term life policy to a whole life policy if your life changes, without going through additional medical exams.

 A share of the company's divisible surplus that is paid to an eligible policyholder.
-A divisible surplus is the extra money a mutual company has after paying claims, expenses, and setting aside reserves for future claims and benefits.
-Dividends can help your cash value and coverage grow, but they are not guaranteed.
+A divisible surplus is the extra money a mutual company has after paying claims, paying expenses, and setting aside reserves for future claims and benefits.
+Dividends can help your cash value and coverage grow.
+They are not guaranteed, but New York Life has paid them every year since 1854.

 The person or entity that receives the benefit amount upon the death of the insured.